What Makes Us Different

 We also encourage our students to be children first and then transition to adolescence with a group of caring, compassionate teachers and staff that want to see students explore all of their God-given talents, and then stretch those areas that foster resiliency, adaptability and tenaciousness.

 We are a community that fosters effective communicators, servant leaders, and strong collaborators.
 Students are given the confidence to speak publicly in chapel performances and group presentations.
-Students develop leadership skills through mentoring and involvement in mission opportunities.
+Students develop leadership skills through mentoring and involvement in service opportunities.